ivogeorg/cs2400-arm-2/README.md

 CS2400 ARM assembly programming assignment #2

 ## Instructions
 The instructions are in the files themselves.
-Assume **unsigned integer** multiplication.
-We'll add support for signed integers in a subsequent assignment.
+Assume **signed integer** multiplication.

 ## Support materials
 You might find the following materials useful: